Turner Scott Motorsports: Truck No. 4 History

 Originally the No. 4 team was part of the Kevin Harvick Incorporated stable, set to run full-time in 2009 with rookie Ricky Carmichael splitting time with other drivers.
 However, Carmichael left KHI in order to run full-time and not have to split the ride with others after 2009.
 Beginning with the 2010 season, the No. 4 team ran with Carmichael as its driver under the Turner Motorsports banner in an alliance with KHI.
 The season's results were mixed, but fairly successful at times.
-The team finished 13th in points with three top fives, nine top 10s and a best finish of fourth.
+The team finished 13th in points with three top fives, nine top-tens and a best finish of fourth.
 The team continued in 2011 with Carmichael and Monster Energy, but struggled for most of the year with results and consistency.
-Carmichael earned his first pole at Atlanta Motor Speedway and had one top five, seven top 10s and a best finish of fourth.
+Carmichael earned his first pole at Atlanta Motor Speedway and had one top five, seven top-tens and a best finish of fourth.
 Carmichael finished 16th in driver points and the team finished 18th in owner points before departing from Turner Motorsports at the conclusion of the season.